We've been featured in:

 A Guide To Wrong Email Address Data Breach Claims

-According to new data protection laws like the Data Protection Act 2018 which runs alongside UK GDPR, organisations (or data controllers) that process personal data such as contact details need to ensure this is kept secure and safe.
+According to the DPA and UK GDPR, organisations that process personal data such as contact details need to ensure this is kept secure and safe.

 A breach of GDPR could take place if an email intended for one person is sent to the wrong recipient and contains personal information.
 That’s because if that email contains personally identifiable information, it could cause problems for the intended recipient.
 In such cases, they may have grounds to start a wrong email address data breach claim.